jedi-academy/learn-4711/data/lessons/faq-devops.md

 and I suggest upgrading to the most recent.
 Not sure if that will solve all the problems, but it seems to help.

-### Docker container

-Docker is an emerging devops processing pipeline manager.
-I don't know enough to help you with it, but plan to experiment.

-### Git deployment
+## Git deployment

-Still testing this, and working out configuration deatils.
-Once ready, you configure your project on my server, and add a webhook to your github repo.
+I have an automatic deployment server that you can use to test your project webapp.
+You configure your project on my server, and add a webhook to your github repo.
-Whenever you merge to your team repo, that triggers a git pull on my VPS to deploy your webapp for testing :-/
+Then, whenever you merge to your team repo, that triggers a git pull on my VPS to deploy your webapp for testing :-/

 ##Repo Hiccups